Derivative-Informed Projected Neural Networks for High-Dimensional Parametric Maps Governed by PDEs: Numerical Experiments

-For a first case study, we investigate a 2D quasi-linear convection reaction diffusion problem with a nonlinear dependence on the random field $m$.
+For a first case study, we investigate a 2D quasi-linear convection-diffusion-reaction problem with a nonlinear reaction term.
 The formulation of the problem is

-In this problem the uncertain parameters show up as cubic nonlinear reaction term, the parameters $m$ has mean zero.
-The volumetric forcing function $\mathbf{f}$ is a Gaussian bump located at $x_1 = 0.7,x_2=0.7$.
+where $m$ is a mean-zero random field representing the log-coefficient of the reaction term.
+The volumetric forcing function $f$ is a Gaussian bump located at $x_1 = 0.7,x_2=0.7$.
 The velocity field $\mathbf{v}$ used for each simulation is the solution of a steady-state Navier-Stokes equation with side walls driving the flow.
 See Appendix \ref{num_exp_appendix} for more information.

-For this problem westudy two meshes.
-Both are unit square meshes and are parametrized by $n_x,n_y$.
-The two meshes we consider are $n_x = n_y = 64$ and $n_x = n_y = 192$.
+Here we consider unit square meshes parametrized by $n_x,n_y$.
+We study two meshes, $n_x = n_y = 64$ and $n_x = n_y = 192$.
 The Gaussian Mat\'{e}rn distribution for $\nu$ is parametrized by $\gamma = 0.1,\delta = 1.0$.
 We start by investigating the eigenvalue decompositions for AS, KLE and POD, and the input--output projection errors given by \ref{input_output_projection_error}.

 In Figure \ref{as_kle_spectra_confusion}, the AS spectra agree between the two mesh discretization and are roughly mesh independent.
 The KLE spectra agree between the two mesh discretization and are roughly mesh independent.
 The decay of the AS spectra are quicker than those of the KLE spectra.